Elvie's wearable breast pump feels like breaking out of jail

 I've been a mom for four years.
 For half that time, I pumped breast milk.
-Like many working mothers, I spent countless hours locked in windowless rooms, half undressed, with what looked like two airhorns latched to my chest and drowned out by a loud grating motor.
+Like many working mothers, I spent countless hours locked in windowless rooms, half undressed with what looked like two airhorns latched to my chest and surrounded by the loud grating noise of the motor.
 By comparison, using an Elvie pump -- a wearable, all-in-one device released months after a similar gadget called Willow -- felt like an early release from confinement to serve the rest of my sentence at a beach-side resort.

 While other consumer technologies have seen dizzying advancements in the last 25 years, electric breast pumps haven't fundamentally changed since their introduction by Medela in the early '90s.
 New moms have basically been stuck with the pumping equivalent of a two-way pager, while everything else upgraded to iPhones.

 But the past two years have seen the introduction of wearable pumps by Elvie and Willow, two women-led start-ups.
-Redesigning pumps into cup-shaped devices you can wear inside your bra, both of their products and other new portable breast pumps aim to make it easier for women to pump as they go about their day.
+With pumps redesigned as cup-shaped devices you can wear inside your bra, their products and other new portable breast pumps aim to make it easier for women to express milk as they go about their day.

 Elvie's pump will become more accessible this week.
 Starting Sunday, Elvie's pumps will be sold in more than 250 Target stores and nearly 100 Buy Buy Baby locations across the US.
-That comes a month after Elvie announced that its pumps will be eligible for insurance subsidies in the US to offset their cost through a partnership with Aeroflow -- one unit costs $279 and two are $499.
+That comes a month after Elvie announced that its pumps will be eligible for insurance subsidies in the US to offset their cost through a partnership with Aeroflow.
+One Elvie unit costs $279 and two are $499.

 I tested an Elvie pump in two different circumstances: pumping in the workplace while also nursing at home, and pumping while traveling away from my baby.
 At work, Elvie made pumping noticeably less oppressive.
 While traveling, it was emancipating.